error454/error454.github.com/_posts/2017-07-24-skookumscript-p4-workflow.md

 # Workflow for SkookumScript Code

-It's really important that you configure the SkookumScript IDE for Source Control, **even if you aren't writing SkookumScript**!
+Be sure that you configure the SkookumScript IDE for Source Control.
 Once configured, the IDE will automatically check-out and add files to the default changelist as you work directly in SkookumScript.

 You simply need to push your changes when finished.
 If you've made changes without being configured for P4 then you may need to manually reconcile the necessary folders.